 This popular invitational exhibit celebrates the high level of creativity of emerging and established local artists; artworks are for sale as a benefit for the Cahoon Museum.
 Participating artists are challenged to create works equal to or less than 154 square inches in size.
 Mediums represented include photography, painting, prints, drawings, sculpture, ceramics, fiber work, and shell work.

 Upper right: Paul Moro, Floral Bounty By The Bay, Dennis, 1936, oil on canvas

-Mid left: Elizabeth Mumford, Butterflies and Flowers, 2016, watercolor on paper
+Mid left: Elizabeth Mumford, Rabbits and Potatoes, 2017, watercolor on paper

 Lower right: James E. Buttersworth, Catboats and Committee Boat, oil on canvas, Collection of the Cahoon Museum of American Art